Normanton railway station, Queensland: Description

 The buildings at Normanton railway station are located at the edge of the town on a very level site which makes the buildings stand out sharply against the skyline.
 The surviving buildings comprise the station building with its attached carriage shade, the goods shed, water tank, vertical boiler and some relatively modern buildings such as the Officer in Charge's house at the Landsborough Street crossing.

 The station building is rectangular in plan with offices on either side of a central arched passage and is constructed of corrugated iron and timber on a slab laid on the ground.
 The timber wall frame is exposed and has cross braced studs which have been used to decorative effect.
 It has timber framed sash windows and is lined on the inside with vertical corrugated iron sheeting.
 The hipped roof is also clad with this material.
 A verandah with a curved corrugated iron roof stretches along the sides and street elevation where a small gable in the verandah roof marks the entrance.
-The rooms are now used as museum, store, shop, tea room and an room for the officer in charge.
+The rooms are now used as museum, store, shop, tea room and a room for the officer in charge.
 The ceilings are timber lined and retain early colour schemes.
 Some original furniture remains.

 From the platform side of the building arches a huge steel framed carriage shade supported with decorated cast iron columns made by the Toowoomba Foundry that supplied some of the steel sleepers.
 It extends over three tracks and has a continuous ridge vent.
 The bow string trusses are exposed at each end of the arcade and a scalloped sheet metal fringe edges the curved roof at each end of the structure.

 The goods shed faces the station across further lines and is also of corrugated iron, although far more utilitarian in design.
 Even so, its simple lines and arched entrances complement the more ornate nature of that building.
 It has an internal loading platform.
 The outside loading platform has a 5-ton Ransomes and Rapier of London crane dating from about 1902.

 The water tank is located near the site of the engine shed and is a single tier tank on a cast iron stand manufactured by Haslam and Co Ltd, of Derby.
 The site of the workshops consist of the footings, base walls, slabs and inspection pits.
 A vertical boiler by A. Overend & Co survives at the southern end of the fitting shop area.
 Also scattered through the yards are the remains of several locomotives, tenders and section of line and sleepers.